HOW TO VOTE

 FLORIDA PRIMARY AND GENERAL ELECTIONS

-In Florida primary elections, you may only vote for candidates of the party in which you are registered.
+In Florida's closed primary elections, you may only vote for candidates of the party in which you are registered.
 However, if all candidates for an office are from the same party, and will not face opposition in the general election, then all qualified voters may cast a ballot in the primary, regardless of party affiliation.
-In the general election, and in non-partisan races or issues, all voters may cast a ballot without regard to political party.
+In the general election and in non-partisan races or issues, all voters may cast a ballot without regard to political party.

 HOW TO MARK YOUR BALLOT

 Escambia County uses a paper based digital scan voting system, consisting of ES&S DS200 digital scanners.
-For persons with disabilities, an ExpressVote ballot marking device is available at each polling place and early voting location.
+An ExpressVote ballot marking device is available at each polling place and early voting location.
 Both are user-friendly methods that make voting both fast and simple.

 For the DS200 digital scanners: